Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Acknowledgements

 \section{Acknowledgements}

-We thank Kevin Eliceiri (University of Wisconsin-Madison) and his team for kindly providing the data\footnote{\url{https://zenodo.org/record/4550300}} used to create the Histological dataset.
-We thank Jarom\'ir Gumulec (Masaryk University) and his collaborators for kindly providing the Cytological dataset\footnote{\url{https://zenodo.org/record/2601562}}\textsuperscript{,}\footnote{\url{https://zenodo.org/record/4531900}}.
+We thank Kevin Eliceiri (University of Wisconsin-Madison) and his team for kindly providing the data used to create the Histological dataset.
+We thank Jarom\'ir Gumulec (Masaryk University) and his collaborators for kindly providing the Cytological dataset.
 We thank Michele Volpi and his collaborators for kindly providing the Zurich Summer Dataset.
-The authors are financially supported by the Wallenberg Autonomous Systems and Software Program, WASP, AI-Math initiative, VINNOVA (MedTech4Health project 2017-02447) and the Swedish Research Council (project 2017-04385).
+The RIRE dataset (images and the standard transformations were provided as part of the project ``Retrospective Image Registration Evaluation'', National Institutes of Health, Project Number 8R01EB002124-03, PI J. Michael Fitzpatrick, Vanderbilt University, Nashville, TN.